-GIR Store is pleased to invite you to visit the exhibition “New Perspectives | Artist Studio “, from 20th of September, until 20th of October, which includes three artists: Emilija Radojičić, Mario Kolarić and Svetlana Ždrnja.
+GIR Store is pleased to invite you to visit the exhibition New Perspectives | Artist Studio, from September 20th, until October 20th, showcasing three artists: Emilija Radojičić, Mario Kolarić and Svetlana Ždrnja.

 Exhibition New Perspectives | Artist Studio observes the private space of the artist as a subject – who documents, recreates and communicates with the specific exhibition space in which it is located.
-In this context, the entire exhibition and accompanying video work can be viewed as a site-specific installation whose main task is to demystify previous pre-studies of the studio as such, to observe the workspace of the artist as a place of research and experiment, with a particular emphasis on the importance of the creative process that is in this the context is as important as the final outcome – the finished work.
+In this context, the entire exhibition and accompanying video can be viewed as a site-specific installation whose main task is to demystify previous notions of an art studio as such, and to observe the workspace as a place of research and experiment, with a particular emphasis on the importance of the creative process that’s as important as the final outcome – the finished work.

 Mario Kolarić is a visual artist, born in Belgrade, grew up in Osijek and graduated from the Academy of Fine Arts in Zagreb.
 He currently lives and works in Belgrade.
-Works in the field of drawings, objects and installations, creating an abstract narrative through simple art elements.
+Works in field of drawings, objects and installations, creating an abstract narrative through simple elements.

 Svetlana Ždrnja is a visual artist, born in Subotica.
 She finished bachelor and master studies at the Academy of Fine Arts in Belgrade.
 In addition to the drawings, she has found herself in photography.